Updated January 07, 2019 to include information regarding staining on vinyl and linoleum flooring (please see further down below).

 How to Remove Pink Stains from Vinyl

-Ensuring your boat stays dry is one way to ensure at least a slowed rate of growth for the bacteria.
+Ensuring your boat stays dry is one way to ensure at least a slowed rate of growth for the bacteria (or mold).
 Be sure to store your boat properly, and keep moisture in mind.

 Removing stains from vinyl is not easy.
-If you already have pink stains forming, there are some cleaners that can help lessen the appearance such as Gestalt Scientific’s Pink Away that was recently written about in Boating‘s online magazine, but nothing will remove it completely.
+If you already have pink stains forming, there are some cleaners that can help lessen the appearance such as Gestalt Scientific’s Pink Away that was recently written about in Boating‘s online magazine.
+However, there isn’t anything available that will remove it completely.
 Be careful if using bleach to try and clean these stains, as it can cause unnecessary damage to the vinyl and stitching.

-To be sure you are getting the best protection before the problem can develop, check with your upholstery provider to see if they are using Ultra-Fresh in their products.
+Be sure you are getting the best protection before the problem can develop.
+Check with your upholstery provider to see if they are using Ultra-Fresh in their products.

 How Ultra-Fresh Helps Combat Pink Stains On Vinyl and In Polyurethane Foam

-What Test Method is Used to Assess Resistance to Pink Staining?
+Test Methods Used to Assess Resistance to Pink Staining

 A common test method used to assess materials against pink staining, using the Streptoverticillum reticulum pink staining test organism, is the ASTM E1428.